BinLama/pomodoro/frontend/README.md

 ### TODO POMODORO:

 - [ ] need to add proper modal alert for changes
-- [ ] make css responsive for larger screen
-- [ ] add onClick for few pomodoro view but need to build setting first.
+- [ ] custom slider breaks down when you get out of slider and get in (it resets to 12, 13, 14).
+- [ ] custom slider breaks when clicked on the radio button.
+It updates to the preset values (need to be applied to the new ones, need to save the slider value in the localhost and database).

 ### TODO Task

-- [x] create a add task div
-- [x] add new task but make sure add task div is below
-- [ ] make newly added task dragable
+- [ ] connect the task to the database
-- [ ] give warning for no title on input
+- [ ] save the poistion of the files that are dragged on localhost and database (not sure how right now, thinking of adding a position value and incrementing it based on object added)